Junior Course Descriptions

 Calculus 1 - (0.5 high school credit and 4 or 5 college credits)

 A college level study of differential calculus.
 This course includes the study of limits, continuity, derivatives of all elementary functions (theory, computations, and applications), and an introduction to antiderivatives and beginning differential equations.
 Upon successful completion of the course, students earn 4 credits from the Central Virginia Community College:CVCC course MTH 173.
-(Students taking Calculus 1 as a Junior will receive 1 additional credit due to the inclusion of additional material.)
+(This is a year long college course.)

 Junior Research Course - (1 high school credit/year)